Danny23-bioenergy/yacouba-loop-simulation/README.md

 This project is a simulation modeling the synergy between traditional African wisdom and modern bioenergy technology.
-It demonstrates how managed grazing, strategic grass planting, and Zaï pits — enhanced by biochar from mobile solar-powered pyrolysis kilns that can fit on a vehicle (Toyato cruiser 70 series, Nissan, Land rover   — can halt desertification and restore village ecosystems.
+It demonstrates how managed grazing, strategic grass planting, and Zaï pits — enhanced by biochar from mobile solar-powered pyrolysis kilns that can fit on a vehicle (Toyota cruiser 70 series, Nissan, Land rover   — can halt desertification and restore village ecosystems.

 ---